OS2mo/ra-flatfile-importer/README.md

 ## Versioning
 This project uses [Semantic Versioning](https://semver.org/) with the following strategy:
-- MAJOR: Incompatible changes to existing data models
+- MAJOR: Incompatible changes to existing commandline interface
-- MINOR: Backwards compatible updates to existing data models OR new models added
+- MINOR: Backwards compatible updates to commandline interface
 - PATCH: Backwards compatible bug fixes

+The fileformat is versioned directly, and the version is exported in the file itself.

 <!--
 ## Getting Started